 Any organization with money flowing needs to do its Customer Due Diligence (CDD).
 By creating a smart system, you benefit from its effective risk management.
 It comes along with avoiding potential crimes and fines.
 Basic identity verification isn’t enough, and as we progress, financial institutions take extra security measures.
 This helps build a valuable connection based on trust because consumers rely on institutions to keep their money and personal data safe.

-The non-standard, or as we call on iDenfy, the Enhanced Customer Due Diligence, is applied for high-risk customers who have better chances of being involved in money laundering activities.
+The non-standard, or as we call on iDenfy, the Enhanced Due Diligence (EDD), is applied for high-risk customers who have better chances of being involved in money laundering activities.
 People from the Politically Exposed Person (PEP) list automatically fall into this category.

 Effective eKYC can be defined as detective work, as a proper investigation must be done, and all questions must be answered.
 Once the true nature of the client’s transactions is deconstructed, the risks are minimized.
 In the digital world, paper leads to trials and additional expenses, whereas eKYC is a solution to reduce human error and the risk of corruption or tax evasion.